nextcloud/integration_openai/README.md

 # OpenAI integration in Nextcloud

-This app includes:
-* A custom link picker to get ChatGPT answers and generate DALL·E 2 images in Talk, Text and potentially anywhere in Nextcloud.
+This app includes 2 custom link pickers for Text, Talk and potentially anywhere in Nextcloud:
+* ChatGPT answers
+* DALL·E 2 images

 ## 🔧 Configuration